PeriklisP/viber-franz/README.md

 # Franz Viber Plugin

-This is a plugin for the Franz messenger app that wraps Viber inside a docker container, published via novnc.
+This is a plugin for the [Franz Messaging App](https://meetfranz.com/) that wraps Viber inside a docker container, published via novnc.

-_(In simple terms think of this as a "web based" Viber...)_
+_(In simple terms think of this as a "web based" Viber wrapper...)_

 -------------------